JJ Valaya: Career

-In 2012, Wills India Fashion Week Valaya's collection AZRAK stayed true to its meaning – rare and common.
+In 2012, Wills India Fashion Week Valaya's collection AZRAK stayed true to its meaning: rare and common.
 The collection was inspired by West Asia and the Ottoman Empire of Turkey.
 His creations had juxtaposed elements of minimalism and grandeur, Western and Indian silhouettes, traditional motifs and modern drapes & feminine form.
 The range showcased saris, jackets, anarkalis, breeches, blouses and dresses.
-Showstopper Bollywood actress Kangana Ranaut was dressed in a pristine white gown teamed with traditional Indian jewellery and a rich brocade Maharaja coat.
-The surprise elements on the ramp were faces such as Suneet Verma, Rohit Bal, Navtej Johar, Jamie Stewart, Sumant Jayakrishnan and Navin Ansal to name a few, who were among the twelve showstoppers that took to the runway for the designer.
+Bollywood actress Kangana Ranaut was dressed in a pristine white gown teamed with traditional Indian jewellery and a rich brocade Maharaja coat.
+Other elements on the ramp were faces such as Suneet Verma, Rohit Bal, Navtej Johar, Jamie Stewart, Sumant Jayakrishnan and Navin Ansal, who were among twelve that took to the runway for the designer.

 The year 2012 also marks 20 years of JJ Valaya's work in the fashion industry.
 The designer took a series of initiatives – launched a limited edition financial year calendar in Delhi.
 Shot by noted fashion photographer Tarun Khiwal, the April 2012 to March 2013 calendar has Valaya's close friends and "wonderfully inspired individuals".

 Valaya introduced the 'Diasun', a pattern comprising two inverted 'V' and the sun motif from the JJ Valaya crest, which now comes on every garment produced by the label in some way or the other to put a stop to plagiarism and imitations of the market.
+In his fight for plagiarism, Valaya has also patented his signature Chevron pattern.

 JJ Valaya is a founder member of the Board of Governors of the Fashion Design Council of India.

 The designer currently has around 250 embroidered workers and craftsmen working exclusively for him out of 40,000 sq ft headquarters in Delhi.

 His clothes have been worn by various GCC royals and celebrities including Joseph Fiennes, Cate Blanchett, Hrithik Roshan and Kareena Kapoor.

 He remains one of the biggest names in the bridal trousseau market in India, and was one of the first Indian labels to invest in sampling, research and development at their "House of Valaya" establishment at Manesar on the outskirts of Delhi.